Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

-These are just a few differences between TradingView and Finviz, and as a certified financial technician, active trader, and investor, I am uniquely positioned to compare the two platforms honestly.
+As a certified market technical analyst, active trader, and investor, I am uniquely positioned to compare TradingView and Finviz accurately and honestly.

 TradingView vs Finviz Ratings TradingView Finviz

-TradingView scores 4.5/5.0 because it does everything well, Finviz scores 3.2/5.0 because it lacks community, live trading and has inferior charts and backtesting.
-However, Finviz excels at rapidly visualizing a vast amount of stock market data on a single screen.
+TradingView scores 4.5/5.0 because it does everything well, and Finviz scores 3.6/5.0 because it lacks a community, live trading, and has inferior charts.
+However, Finviz excels at rapidly visualizing vast stock market data on a single screen.

 Let’s take a look at the outstanding features head to head.

 Both TradingView and Finviz cover stocks and indexes globally.
 Finviz’s coverage of forex, futures, and cryptocurrency is weak.
-TradingView features a news stream and a 10 million user active social community sharing charts and ideas.
+TradingView features a news stream and a 20 million active social community sharing charts and ideas.
 Finviz has no social component.

 Features TradingView Finviz